 Send them small gifts and tokens of your appreciation to show just how much you care.

 Be clear about the future

-Often, most problems in long-distance relationships arise from lack of clarity about what’s in store for the long-term.
+Often, most problems in long-distance relationships arise from a lack of clarity about what’s in store for the long-term.

 Being unsure about where the relationship is going can lead to feelings of hopelessness and despondency in any relationship.
 For some couples, knowing there is a set date in the future when you’ll be reunited and live together again can help put the entire experience into perspective.

 At the same time, there’s something to be said for leaving your expectations at the door.
 Nobody knows what the future will hold exactly.
 In some cases, it’s better to have fewer expectations and simply use interest to move things along.